All Products

 The API risk detection model detects that the response of the API contains application exception information.
 Attackers may obtain sensitive information such as server application configurations from the returned exception information.

 We recommend that you optimize the service exception handling mechanism.
 When an exception occurs, the specified content is returned or you are redirected to the specified page.
-This prevents application information leakage due to direct return of exception information.
+This prevents application information leaks due to direct return of exception information.

 Database Exception Information Leak